folkehelseinstituttet/Fhi.Smittestopp.Documentation/README.md

 # Smittestopp (NO exposure notification app)

+**This app has been retired as of August 10th 2022, see [information here](https://www.fhi.no/nyheter/2022/fhi-legger-ned-smittestopp/)**

 ## Components overview

 An overview of the different components involved in the Smittestopp application is illustrated by the diagram below.